Comparison of Extended Lubrication Theories for Stokes Flow: Background

 subject to incompressibility,

-serve as the governing equations for a two dimensional incompressible fluid.
+serve as the governing equations for a two-dimensional incompressible fluid.
 The pressure is $p$, the velocity is $(u,v)$, and the kinematic viscosity is $\nu=\eta/\rho$, where $\eta$ is the bulk viscosity and $\rho$ is the constant density.